lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 # Jobs:  submission directory

 Job composer creates a working directory by default on the path /global/home/users/spsoni/ondemand/data/sys/myjobs/projects/default
--  **Use default path:** Copy/upload all the files required for the jobs on this path before hitting Subimit button.
+-  **Use default path:** Copy/upload all the files required for the jobs on this path before hitting Submit button.
    -  click 'Open Dir' button at the bottom of the job script content.
    -  using a file explorer upload or transfer files